 Features Used for the First splits: Connections to Univariate Feature Selection and Interactions

-We can begin to get an impression of how important various features are to decision tree models, based on the small tree shown in Figure 5.4.
+We can begin to get an impression of how important various features are to decision tree models, based on the small tree shown in Figure 5.2.
 Notice that PAY_1 was the feature chosen for the first split.
 This means that it was the best feature in terms of decreasing node impurity on the node containing all of the training samples.
-Recalling our experience with univariate feature selection in Chapter 3, Details of Logistic Regression and Feature Exploration, PAY_1 was the top-selected feature from the F-test.
+Recalling our experience with univariate feature selection in Chapter 3, Details of Logistic Regression and Feature Exploration, where PAY_1 was the top-selected feature from the F-test.
 So, the appearance of this feature in the first split of the decision tree makes sense given our previous analysis.

 In the second level of the tree, there is another split on PAY_1, as well as a split on BILL_AMT_1.
 BILL_AMT_1 was not listed among the top features in univariate feature selection.
 However, it may be that there is an important interaction between BILL_AMT_1 and PAY_1, which could not be picked up by univariate methods.
 In particular, from the splits chosen by the decision tree, it seems that those accounts with both a value of 2 or greater for PAY_1, and a BILL_AMT_1 of greater than 568, are especially at risk of default.
 This combined effect of PAY_1 and BILL_AMT_1 is an interaction and may also be why we were able to improve logistic regression performance by including interaction terms in the activity of the previous chapter.